kernelwernel/VMAware/README.md

 <br>

 > There's already loads of projects that have the same goal such as
 <a href="https://github.com/CheckPointSW/InviZzzible">InviZzzible</a>, <a href="https://github.com/a0rtega/pafish">pafish</a> and <a href="https://github.com/LordNoteworthy/al-khaser">Al-Khaser</a>.
 But the difference between the aforementioned projects is that they don't provide a programmable interface to interact with the detection mechanisms, on top of having little to no support for non-Windows systems.
 Additionally, the VM detections in all those projects are often not sophisticated enough to be practically applied to real-world scenarios while not providing enough VM detection techniques.
-An additional issue is that they are all GPL projects.
+An additional hurdle is that they are all GPL projects, so using them for proprietary projects (which would be the main audience for such a functionality), is out of the question.
 >
 > Pafish and InviZzzible have been abandoned for years.
 Although Al-Khaser does receive occasional updates and has a wide scope of detections that VMAware doesn't provide (anti-debugging, anti-injection, and so on), it still falls short due to the previously mentioned problems above.
 >
-> While those projects have been useful to VMAware as a baseline, we wanted to make them far better.
+> While those projects have been useful to VMAware to some extent, we wanted to make them far better.
 My goal was to make the detection techniques to be accessible programmatically in a cross-platform and flexible way for everybody to get something useful out of it rather than providing just a CLI tool.
 It also contains a larger quantity of techniques, so it's basically just a VM detection framework on steroids that focuses on practical and realistic usability for any scenario.

 </details>